Difference Between Internal & External Validity for Research

 Importance of internal validity

-Internal validity is very much crucial as without it there is no relationship between cause and effect that can be developed.
+• Internal validity is very much crucial as without it there is no relationship between cause and effect that can be developed.

 How to measure internal validity

-You can make a comparison between the responses provided by participants with that of the purpose of investigation.
+You can make a comparison between the responses provided by participants with that of the purpose of the investigation.
 For example, you can make a comparison between self-reported amounts of cigar smoking with the special purpose of measuring the cutinize level in breath.
-The investigation performed by you would be considered to be highly valid if you will be able to provide a proper explanation of findings.
+The investigation performed by you would be considered to be highly valid if you will be able to provide a proper explanation of the research findings.

 What is external validity?

 External validity links to the applicability of the findings drawn from the investigation in real-life situations.
-It can be referred to as extend up to which conclusion drawn from a particular investigation procedure could be made applicable in other circumstances.
-For example, if the findings are applicable to other circumstances then in such case investigation in highly valid.
+It can be referred to as extend up to which research conclusion drawn from a particular investigation procedure could be made applicable in other circumstances.
+For example, if the findings are applicable to other circumstances then in such case investigation is highly valid.

 Importance of external validity

 External validity is crucial as if in case the cause is address but still, you will not be able to generalize your findings.
 It is the type of validity that could be enhanced by facilitating experiments in more natural arrangements and also by utilizing the random sampling technique for selecting the participants.
-For example, Rama has worry about the result which she is going to obtain during the ’20s would not be applicable to those who were not there in the 20s.

 How to measure external validity?